-Lion is a national pilot program of the Boy Scouts of America for kindergarten-age youth.
+Lion is a Scouting program of the Boy Scouts of America for kindergarten-age youth.
 The mission of the Boy Scouts of America is to help young people build character, learn citizenship, develop personal fitness, become effective leaders, and have fun in the outdoors.
-Cub Scouting is a program of 30th and not yet 7 years.)
+Cub Scouting is a program of the Boy 30th and not yet 7 years.)

 Lion is a family-oriented program.
 A youth and his or her parent or caring adult partner join Scouting together.
 A group of six to eight youth and their adult partners meet together in a group called a den.
 Dens will meet approximately twice per month.
 They have fun participating in den meetings and outings while making memories together.

-The Lion pilot encourages youth to learn and explore through hands-on, high-energy activities.
+The Lion program encourages youth to learn and explore through hands-on, high-energy activities.
 Adult partners take turns leading a den meeting or outing during the year.
 Most meetings last approximately 45